VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 ## Setup with haskell-tools

 The only option that makes sense to share between [haskell-tools](https://github.com/mrcjkb/haskell-tools.nvim) and lsp-zero is the "capabilities" option.
-So, let haskell-tools initialize the language server, and have lsp-zero just configure the capabilities option.
+So, let haskell-tools initialize the language server, and have lsp-zero configure the capabilities option and the `on_attach` hook.

 ```lua
 local lsp = require('lsp-zero').preset({})